situmtech/flutter/example/README.md

 ## What's in here <a name="whatsinhere"/>

 This folder contains the necessary source code for an example application using the **SitumWayfinding plugin**.
-It also showcases how to implement a Find My Car using the Wayfinding module.

 ## How to run the app <a name="howtorun"/>